My VA Keeps Making Mistakes: Root Cause Diagnosis

 The immediate fix stops one error stream.
 This protocol builds a system that prevents all errors.

-Days 1-2: Identify and Prioritize
+Days 1–2: Identify And Prioritize

-For each of the top 5, ask: “What’s the most common mistake?”
 Write it down.
 This tells you what your SOP needs to address.

 Day 3: Create Your First Complete SOP